 Seba's luxurious en suite tented rooms are raised on wooden platforms and have private viewing decks overlooking the Okavango.
 Each tent is individually decorated to celebrate one of Botswana's cultural groups - the decor is simple and uncluttered, with a minimalist approach focusing on quality over quantity.
 The tents are creatively designed with large gauze "walls" to maximize airflow during the hotter part of the day, and canvas flaps that fold down at night to retain warmth.
 Seba is a family-friendly camp, with one of the best 'family units' of any classic level camp in Botswana.

 High quality guides are a feature of Seba Camp, and activities are many and varied.
 Game drives in specially adapted, open 4x4 vehicles are conducted in the early morning and late afternoon/evening, providing ideal opportunities for close up wildlife viewing.
 Walking excursions provide an even more intimate and interactive wilderness experience.
 From April through September, Seba also offers boating and mokoro (dug out canoe) excursions on the lagoons and floodplains around camp.
-Seba Camp is the home base for an important research project examining the reintroduction of captive born/raised elephants into the wild, and guests have an opportunity to accompany the researchers as they track subject elephants, gaining first hand insight into the research process and findings.

 Seba Camp operates on the sound safari principle that "less is more".
 Fewer rooms, less fuss, and more focus on quality staff, food, and furnishings make for a camp that is simple yet sophisticated, friendly but efficient.
 Seba enjoys a prime location in Botswana's famous Okavango Delta, with comprehensive representation of the Delta's abundant natural beauty and wealth of wildlife.
-The cutting edge elephant research project that is based at Seba Camp adds another unique dimension to the overall safari experience.